thomaspollock123/COMP41720_The_Goobers/README.md

    ```
 4. Access the frontend at `http://localhost:5173/`.

-Note: allow up to 30 seconds for the containers to start-up and ,once the frontend has been accessed, a further 15 seconds for the consumer to begin streaming predictions.
+Note: allow up to 30 seconds for the containers to start-up and, once the frontend has been accessed, a further 15 seconds for the analytics service to process and stream predictions.

 ## Usage
 - Monitor real-time price updates and predictions in the web interface.